eglaubauf/egMatLib/README.md

 ### Features:

-- Lightweight (Houdini Native) storing and loading of node networks
+- Lightweight (Houdini-native) storing and loading of node networks
 - Save Redshift Material Builders, Principled Shaders and Mantra Materialbuilders
   - Inside this nodes all objects are supported
 - Favorites
 - Adding and removing of categories
 - Searchable tags (use t: as a modifier ) and material-names
-- Open Database (.json)
+- Open database (.json)
 - Material Preview
-- open HDAs for Redshift and Mantra for custom preview shapes/images
+- open HDAs for Redshift and Mantra for custom preview-images
 - Deletion of entries from the database (deletes also from disk)
-- Multi Material Editing via the detail pane
+- Edit multiple materials at the same time via the Details-Pane
 - Easy adjustable custom preview and rendersize
-- ACES 1.2 support
+- ACES 1.2 support (Redshift Native)
-- Moving/Selection of Database location
 - Right Click Menus for adding materials quickly from the network pane
 - Importing to current network location (pwd()/matnet)
 - Double Click or right click for importing Materials into the scene